laurenclark/next-strapi-tinaCMS/README.md

 -   IS NOT USIN BABEL RN [Next Babel Docs](https://nextjs.org/docs/advanced-features/customizing-babel-config) but it's there just need to add .babelrc

+> 🤚 Make sure you run `yarn upgrade` on the backend and frontend before you start work so that dependencies are up-to-date and we are working with the latest Strapi, Tina and Next (Tina is iterating quite fast)

 ## Strapi (Backend)

 Admin -> http://localhost:1337/admin